 God calls every member of the church into ministry.
 The church is a "kingdom of priests," and that priesthood is to one another within the church and to the world.
-Those who assist in leading young adults, like any other church officer, are ministers or servants of God.
+A young adult leader, like any other church officer, is a "minister or servant of God.
 Every Christian believer is called to ministry, gifted by the Holy Spirit, and in baptism ordained for ministry.
-(Ephesians 4: 11-12)
+(Ephesians 4:11-12)